Timber Rattlers Get Revenge in 10-1 Win

 Wisconsin capped the scoring with one more run in the eighth inning.
 Aaron Rund and Tanner Shears combined to toss the final two innings to close out the win.

-Game five of the six-game set is scheduled for Saturday night.
-Right-hander Chen-Wei Lin is slated to start for Peoria, with first pitch on tap for 6:40 p.m. for 6:40 p.m.
+Game Five of the six-game set is scheduled for Saturday night.
+Right-hander Chen-Wei Lin is slated to start for Peoria, with first pitch on tap for 6:40 p.m.

 Midwest League Stories from May 30, 2025